A Deep Learning Approach for Dynamic Balance Sheet Stress Testing: Related Background

-A typical stress testing engine is composed by four elements: the perimeter of risks subjected to stress, the scenario design, the calculation engine that transforms the shocks into an outcome in Banks balance sheet, and a measure of the outcome~\cite{borio2012}.
-Reviewing current stress testing frameworks performed by regulatory authorities they follow broadly this structure.
-In particular the most famous stress testing exercises currently publicly available are: EBA~\cite{eba2018}, CCAR (FED)~\cite{fed}, PRA - Bank of England~\cite{Angleterre2013}, ECB (top down)~\cite{stampe2017,henry2013}, Bank of Canada~\cite{anand2014a}, Central Bank of Austria (ARNIE)~\cite{feldkircher2013a}, IMF~\cite{hasan2011a}, Bank of Greece (Diagnostic Exercise)~\cite{greek}.
-The structure of all these exercises follows a left to right flow to estimate the impact of an adverse shock in the economy.
-One of the basic components of all these exercises is the time horizon they estimate future losses for the banks which ranges between 2-5 years.
-During this period the macro economic scenario is given.
-This set of macro scenarios is passed through to financial institutions to project their P\&L and Risk Weighted Assets (RWA) and eventually estimate capital using regulatory hurdle rates.
-Some of these exercises include in their structure a second round effects mechanism for the banking system to account for contagion risk.
-Macroeconomic feedback effects i.e for example the impact of a significant institution becoming insolvent in the macro economy, usually they are not considered in these frameworks.
-Stress tests under this structure can mainly serve as a tool to challenge the recovery plans of banks and to assess their viability.
-But their role as an early warning system is questionable.
+A Stress Testing engine typically comprises four distinct elements: (i) the perimeter of risks subjected to stress, (ii) the scenario design, (iii) the calculation engine that transforms the shocks into an outcome in Banks' balance sheet, and (iv) a measure of the outcome~\cite{borio2012}.
+The most famous publicly available ST exercises are: EBA~\cite{eba2018}, CCAR (FED)~\cite{fed}, PRA - Bank of England~\cite{Angleterre2013}, ECB (top down)~\cite{stampe2017,henry2013}, Bank of Canada~\cite{anand2014a}, Central Bank of Austria (ARNIE)~\cite{feldkircher2013a}, IMF~\cite{hasan2011a}, Bank of Greece (Diagnostic Exercise)~\cite{greek}.

+To estimate the impact of an adverse shock in the economy, all the aforementioned exercises follow a left-to-right flow.
+One key aspect is their time horizon: they estimate future losses for banks, ranging from 2 to 5 years.
+During this period, the macro-economic scenarios are provided.
+In turn, these are then passed through each financial institution to project their \textit{P}\&\textit{L} and \textit{Risk Weighted Assets} (RWA), and eventually estimate \textit{capital} using regulatory hurdle rates.
+A few exercises incorporate a second-round effects mechanism for the banking system to account for any potential contagion risk.
+However, macroeconomic feedback effects, e.g., the impact of a significant institution becoming insolvent in the macro economy, are usually not considered in such frameworks.
+ST performed under this rationale, can mainly serve as a tool to challenge the recovery plans of banks and to assess their viability; yet, their role as an early warning system is questionable.